 Listen and subscribe now!

-In this week’s podcast excerpt, Holly Semanoff talks to us about the importance of breathing.
-Learn how breathing impacts us mentally, emotionally, and physically and how we can use breath work to help us achieve a better state of mind.
+In this week’s podcast excerpt, Holly Semanoff talks to us about the importance of breathing and how breathing impacts us mentally, emotionally, and physically.
+She shares how we can use breath work to help us achieve a better state of mind.